fastfetch-cli/fastfetch/README.md

 * [`libvulkan`](https://www.vulkan.org/): Vulkan module.
 Usually has been provided by GPU drivers.
 * [`libOpenCL`](https://www.khronos.org/opencl/): OpenCL module

-Note: On Windows 10, [ConEmu](https://conemu.github.io/en/AnsiEscapeCodes.html) is required to run fastfetch due to [the lack of ASCII escape code native support](https://en.wikipedia.org/wiki/ANSI_escape_code#DOS,_OS/2,_and_Windows).
+Note: In Windows 7, 8 and 8.1, [ConEmu](https://conemu.github.io/en/AnsiEscapeCodes.html) is required to run fastfetch due to [the lack of ASCII escape code native support](https://en.wikipedia.org/wiki/ANSI_escape_code#DOS,_OS/2,_and_Windows).
 In addition, special build `fastfetch-windows-old` in [Github Actions](https://github.com/LinusDierheimer/fastfetch/actions) is provided to support these old systems, which

 1. Build with the ancient MSVCRT C runtime library, instead of the modern [UCRT](https://learn.microsoft.com/en-us/cpp/windows/universal-crt-deployment) C runtime library
 2. Disable stdout application buffer, which seems to problematic for ConEmu.